sourceryinstitute/OpenCoarrays/INSTALL.md

 <a name="easybuild"></a>
-[EasyBuild] can be used to install OpenCoarrays with the following bash commands:
+With [EasyBuild], the following bash commands install OpenCoarrays:
 ```bash
 # Search available specification files (also known as easyconfigs) for OpenCoarrays
 eb --search OpenCoarrays